-MG 351.
-Organizational Behavior.
-3 Credits.
+MG 351 Organizational Behavior 3 Credits

 This course considers the individual, the nature of organizations, and the issues resulting from the dynamic relationship of people in organizations.
 The course addresses such topics as learning, personality, motivation, organization structure, leadership, ethics, communication, and change.
-Prerequisite: MG 309 or permission of instructor.

-MG 360.
-Health Economics & Policy.
-3 Credits.
+MG 360 Health Economics & Policy 3 Credits